Demi Rose Exposes Bare Bottom In Rare & Super-Peachy Instagram Video

-Demi Rose has shared a super intimate video.
-The British model and social media sensation is mostly known for the permanent Instagram posts that have earned her 10 million followers, although Demi will take to the platform’s stories to keep her fans updated on her life.
+Demi Rose has shared a super-intimate video.
+The British model and social media sensation is mostly known for the permanent Instagram posts that have earned her 10 million followers, though Demi sometimes takes to the platform’s stories to keep her fans updated on her life.
 Demi appears to have done just that today, and she definitely seemed confident in the amount of skin she was prepared to show.
-Given that the story will disappear from the digital space within the next 24 hours, it’s also safe to say that today’s content came with a rarity to it.
+Given that the story will disappear from the digital space within the next 24 hours, it’s also safe to say that today’s content feels rare.

-Demi’s story today offered fans a little insight into her routines: the model was in a clinic and receiving some anti-cellulite treatment on her rear.
-Fans saw a beautifully made-up Demi speaking into the camera as she lay on her front – a male clinician was applying some treatment to Demi’s bare behind.
-Demi announced that the process was an attempt to fight cellulite, although fans may well find themselves wondering whether the treatment was a waste of money: enough thong snaps of this 24-year-old’s famous posterior have shown that Demi doesn’t seem to have any cellulite.
+Demi’s Instagram story today offered fans a little insight into her routines, as the model was in a clinic and receiving some anti-cellulite treatment on her rear.
+Fans saw a beautifully made-up Demi speaking into the camera as she lay on her front while a male clinician was applying some treatment to the model’s bare behind.
+Demi announced that the process was an attempt to fight cellulite, although fans may well find themselves wondering whether the treatment was a waste of money — all those thong snaps of this 24-year-old’s famous posterior have shown that Demi doesn’t seem to have any cellulite.

-Nonetheless, it looks like this Brit receives a little help on the physique front.
-Demi appeared clothed up-top during her video, but eyes were likely making a beeline for the part of the model’s body receiving the care.
+Nonetheless, it looks like this Brit has just received a little help on the physique front.
+Demi appeared clothed up-top during her video, but viewers’ eyes were likely making a beeline for the part of the model’s body receiving the care.

 It’s been a major week for Demi.
 Just yesterday, the model celebrated the 10 million follower milestone on Instagram, per The Inquisitr.
 A stunning black-and-white lingerie photo appeared on the model’s Instagram feed, with a gushing caption appearing to thank every single one of her followers.